 Our solar system isn’t the only home for planets!
 Scientists have discovered thousands of planets orbiting stars other than our Sun.
 These are called exoplanets.
 The James Webb Space Telescope will help to study the atmospheres of exoplanets.
 Could the atmospheres of some exoplanets hold the building blocks for life?
 We will find out soon!

-The James Webb Space Telescope is scheduled to launch on December 18, 2021.
+The James Webb Space Telescope launched on December 25, 2021.
 Want to stay up to date and learn more about NASA’s biggest and most powerful telescope?
-Find more facts, photos, videos and more at the James Webb Space Telescope Website!
+Check out this cool timeline to learn what the telescope is doing right now!
+Also, Find more facts, photos, videos and more at the James Webb Space Telescope Website!

 Related resources from NASA